mealie-recipes/mealie/docs/docs/contributors/developers-guide/starting-dev-server.md

 You can easily start the development stack by running `make docker-dev` in the root of the project directory.
 This will run and build the docker-compose.dev.yml file.

+On Windows, the `mealie/run.sh` file must have LF line endings, or the mealie-api container will fail to start with the error: `/app/mealie/run.sh: not found`.

 ## Without Docker
 Prerequisites